An interpretable universal bound for multiserver queues via a leave-one-out technique: Technical framework and supporting lemmas

 We also adopt the simplification that, when a Palm expectation only involves the pre-event state, $\Xsuper\bef$, we omit its superscript and simply write $\Xsuper$.

-\begin{remark} We have adopted the assumption that no events occur simultaneously (\Cref{assump:simultaneous}) to simplify the presentation.
-However, our results still hold without this assumption, and the necessary changes are outlined as follows.
+\begin{remark}[Simultaneous events] We have adopted the assumption that no events occur simultaneously (\Cref{assump:simultaneous}) to simplify the presentation.
+Nevertheless, our results still hold without this assumption, and we outline the necessary changes as follows.